- 1 5 Best RV Generators Reviewed 2021

 - Fuel system

-As mentioned, a portable generator for an RV can use either gasoline or diesel.
+As mentioned, a portable generator for camping can use either gasoline or diesel.
 Regardless of the kind of fuel that you use, it is vital to ensure that the fuel system is clean since it has filters that can prohibit the proper flow of fuel hence, poor performance.
 The carbonator and spark plugs are parts of the fuel system and need regular check-ups and proper maintenance.
 Don’t forget that the fuel system is responsible for transporting fuel to the right destination for combustion into energy.

 - Electric starter motor